KWASU now a debtor institution, says Pro-Chancellor - Nigeria Today

 Thirty-one of them had First Class, 496 Second Class Upper Division, 376 Second Class Lower Division while 84 had Third Class.

-The post KWASU now a debtor institution, says Pro-Chancellor appeared first on Vanguard News.
+The post KWASU now a debtor institution, says Pro-Chancellor appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share